0LNetworkCommunity/documentation/docs/guides/founder/migrate-to-v8.md

 ## Summary

-For Founder accounts, building trust connections is not optional – it's the key to unlocking your coins.
-The system ensures that only accounts with genuine, active connections to the community can access funds.
-This protects everyone from sybil accounts while rewarding active participation.

 Focus on quality over quantity when building vouch relationships.
 A single vouch from a root validator or two vouches from well-connected members will unlock your coins faster than many vouches from peripheral accounts.
 Remember that your vouching decisions reflect on you – choose wisely, revoke sparingly, and contribute to a strong trust network.

-Your coins remain secure and will begin their gradual unlock as soon as your trust score reaches 100,000.
-The closer your connections to the network's roots of trust, the stronger your position becomes.
+Your coins remain secure and will begin their gradual unlock as soon as your trust score reaches 100,000 (and it continues unlocking even if it drops below 100,000 in the future).